Conference 2.0

 Conference 1.0 is characterized by:

-• Networking opportunities relegated to meals & social events outside the program sessions.
+- Networking opportunities are relegated to meals & social events outside the program sessions.

-Amazingly, after no change for three centuries, the last twenty years has seen the rise of a different kind of conference, Conference 2.0, characterized by:
+Amazingly, after no change for three centuries, the last thirty years have seen the rise of a different kind of conference.

-• “The people formerly known as the audience” actively participating and contributing to sessions.
+- “The people formerly known as the audience” actively participate and contribute to sessions.

 The move to Conference 2.0 will be much slower than the transition from Web 1.0 to 2.0, because Conference 1.0 has been our dominant modality for adult face-to-face learning for so long, and it’s hard to change entrenched culture.
 And yet, year by year, assisted by the impact of the rise of online, Conference 2.0 designs have become better known, and their advantages experienced by more and more people.